 - the main contributors were machinery and equipment (up by 25.6%) and non-dwelling construction (up by 7.1%) (Chart 6).

-- declined by 7.1% (seasonally adjusted terms) to $1.4 billion in the quarter.
-This reflects declines in non-dwelling construction (down by 6.8%), and machinery and equipment (down by 23.6%), partly offset by an increase in intellectual property products (up by 22.9%) while cultivated biological resources was flat
+- increased by 5.7% (seasonally adjusted terms) to $1.4 billion in the quarter.
+This reflects increases in non-dwelling construction (up by 12.8%), and intellectual property products (up by 27.9%), partly offset by decreases in machinery and equipment (down by 28.7%) and cultivated biological resources (down by 4.1%).

 Dwelling investment